 Dinosaurs were land animals, and (most) could not fly.

 (Pterosaurs, the famous ‘flying dinosaurs’, were not actually dinosaurs.
 Neither were ‘swimming dinosaurs’ such as mosasaurs.)

 Dinosaurs were reptiles, but not quite as we know them today.
-Whereas reptiles have little or no internal control over body temperature (i.e. they are ectothermic, or ‘cold-blooded’), dinosaurs are thought to have been endothermic, or ‘warm-blooded’.
+Whereas reptiles have little or no internal control over body temperature (i.e. they are ectothermic, or ‘cold-blooded’), there is evidence that some dinosaurs were endothermic, or ‘warm-blooded’.

 Dinosaurs’ legs were straight, and projected downwards from the body.
 This set dinosaurs apart from early reptiles and crocodiles, whose legs were bent and projected outwards.

 There were many different types of dinosaur, and they lived in many different habitats.
 There were meat-eating, plant-eating and omnivorous dinosaurs, and many evolved to have specialist diets such as seeds or insects.

 Dinosaurs ranged in size from the chicken-sized compsognathus (and some recently discovered species that are even smaller) to the giant sauropods – including the Titanosaurs, the biggest known dinosaurs.

 Some dinosaurs walked on two legs, some on four, and some (such as the iguanadon) were able to walk on both two and four legs.

 - Lived on land.